Acoustic Bridge Removal and Reglue

-When Is a Lifting Bridge A Problem?
+When Does A Lifting Bridge Become A Problem?

 While this may not sound like a big deal at the moment, it is potentially affecting the volume and tone of the instrument, and may eventually warp the top or progress to the point of complete bridge failure.

 Preparing To Remove The Bridge

-Once the glue has been sufficiently softened by heat, removal with a spatula should be rather easy.
+Once the glue has been sufficiently softened by heat, removal with a spatula should be rather smooth.
 Even still, experience is key here.
 If one is not careful, it is easy to gouge and tear pieces of the top of the guitar at this point.
 If you look at the photo above you will see that very few of the fibers from the top have been affected by the removal.
 That will make refitting the bridge easier.

-Fitting An Acoustic Guitar Bridge
+Refitting An Acoustic Bridge

-Regluing and Clamping an Acoustic Guitar Bridge
+Regluing and Clamping The Bridge

-About Guitar Repair Long Island:
+About Guitar Repair Long Island

 Guitar Repair Long Island is the area’s premier destination for fretted musical instrument care and maintenance.
-We fix all fretted instruments, including: guitars, basses, banjos, mandolins, and ukuleles.
-Conveniently located in Ronkonkoma NY, the shop is dedicated to providing quick, honest, and reliable service.
+Led by owner/head technician Erik Salomon, the shop is dedicated to providing quick, honest, and reliable service.
 Our vast experience in all aspects of instrument repair ensures that we can help with whatever your needs are.
-Contact us or book your appointment today
+Contact us with any questions or book your appointment today.